-Is HR responsible for training?
+Is HR responsible for training effectiveness?
 Well, is HR responsible for the performance of the department that needs the training?
 Therein lies the loaded question and, in my view, answer.

 What is the role of Human Resources (HR) in training?
 It is only to facilitate execution of the training.
 Unfortunately, I find many customers for the training relinquish its success to HR.
 Admittedly, sometimes, it’s because it’s how the organization is structured, but many times, it’s not.